Syfaro/web/content/char/_index.md

 the top is my favorite colors so far.
 I also tend to love bright, vibrant colors.
 I'm really not picky, and love seeing what artists envision :3

+Foxes do have slitted pupils, which I prefer if it works in the artists' style.

-No specific colors are expected to be used, artists are encouraged to use whatever fits best with their style and the theme of the work.
+No specific shades are expected to be used, artists are encouraged to use whatever fits best with their style and the theme of the work.

 {{<nsfw>}}